digitsensitive/Tiny4CPU/README.md

 Dive into the world of microprocessors with Tiny4CPU and witness the power of 4 bits in action.

+This project was inspired by `yashikota/td4-py`, which was inspired by `How to Build a CPU by Iku Watanabe`.

 <img src="./readme_image.png" alt="Tiny4CPU" style="width: 100%;"/>

 ## Instructions